skip to main content

 Course Modules

-• Plus students will choose three modules from the following options: Developing Professionalism Advanced Social & Developmental Learning Advanced Understanding of Diversity & Inclusion Safeguarding Young Children Early Years Intervention
+• Plus, students may choose optional modules from the available pathway: Equality, Diversity & Inclusion; Curiosity, Creativity & the Child; Fundamental Movement Skills; Outdoor Play in the Early Years; Developing Professionalism; Advanced Social & Developmental Learning; Advanced Understanding of Diversity & Inclusion; Safeguarding Young Children; Early Years Intervention

 Want to book your place?